Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 print(q)
 ```
 Finally, change the value of $T$ back to 6, and print again $q$.
 What do you see?
 Essentially, the variable $q$ 'keeps an eye' on the variable(s) on which it depends (here $T$).
-If those variables change their value, then $q$ also updates its value, based on the formula that was used for its definition. $q$ is called a *deterministic variable* as it depends on other variables through a deterministic relationship, that was instantiated through the ':=' operator.
+If those variables change their value, then $q$ also updates its value, based on the formula that was used for its definition.
+Formally, $q$ is called a *deterministic variable* as it depends on other variables through a deterministic relationship, that was instantiated through the ':=' operator.

 Finally, we can proceed with the random variable $k$:
 ```
 k ~ dnBinomial(q,N)